-It would make handwriting easier for children, if they were taught to use a ‘cursive script’ when they start to learn to write, instead of teaching them to print first and then expecting them to change over.
-(It should be said however, that some schools do teach ‘cursive’ writing from the start.)
-This would also avoid the confusion that typical dyslexic people have with letters such as: ‘b’ ‘d’, ‘p’, ‘q’, because when you use a cursive script, there are very few reversible letters, because of the way the letter start and how it connects the other letters together.
+It would make handwriting more accessible for children, if they were taught to use a ‘cursive script’ when they start to learn to write, instead of teaching them to print first and then expecting them to change over.
+(It should be said, however, that some schools do teach ‘cursive’ writing from the start.)
+This would also avoid the confusion that typical dyslexic people have with letters such as: ‘b’ ‘d’, ‘p’, ‘q’, because when you use a cursive script, there are few reversible letters, because of the way the letter start and how it connects the other letters together.

-My own opinion is if a student can’t write properly by the time they are in secondary school (11/12ish), it won’t improve, because they would have had a lot of input into the handwriting at the Junior school.
-I think we should just ‘bite the bullet’ and put these youngsters onto a computer based ‘writing tool’ immediately so the do not fall any further behind.
+My own opinion is if a student can’t write properly by the time they are in secondary school (11/12ish), it won’t improve because they would have had a lot of input into the handwriting at the Junior school.
+I think we should just ‘bite the bullet’ and put these youngsters on a computer-based ‘writing tool’ immediately, so they do not fall any further behind.
 Teachers should also be aware that by actually being able to ‘read’ what has been written, saves you lots of time!